Wayne-Ayers-Creech/VennDiagram/README.md

 # GeneVennDiagram

+If you use GeneVenn in your research, please cite:

+Ayers-Creech, W. (2025).
+GeneVenn: A standalone Venn diagram & bioinformatics tool (Version 1.0) [Software].
+Zenodo. https://doi.org/10.5281/zenodo.xxxxxx
 A standalone desktop app for visualizing gene list overlaps with Venn diagrams.
 Designed for ease of use in research workflows — no coding required.